 Why implement a security framework

 Let's first take a few steps back.
 What is a security framework and why does your organization need one?
 A security framework defines best practices on security controls which should help to define your overall enterprise security program.
 Once you acknowledge your organization has security risks, you can map security threats against the security controls.
 This risk-based approach should materialize into a security roadmap according to your core business and outside pressures.
-You can either build your security program from scratch or implement other frameworks such as ISO 27001, COBIT, NIST CSF and 800-53, CIS or even pull security controls from multiple frameworks.
+You can either build your security program from scratch or implement other frameworks such as ISO 27001, COBIT, NIST CSF and 800-53, CIS, or even pull security controls from multiple frameworks.

-Client security control framework
+Workstation security control framework

-Figure 1 shows this technical security framework to defend your Windows client estate against common security threats based on MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) real-world observations.
+Figure 1 shows this technical security framework to defend your Windows workstation estate against common security threats based on MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) real-world observations.
 The MITRE ATT&CK model helps us lay out the possible steps an attacker has to take to achieve their goal(s).
 You should map out this matrix against your Windows environment.
 This should results in a reduction of the overall security risk exposures by preventing and detecting the ATT&CK Kill Chain Tactics, Techniques and Procedures (TTPs).

-Let's go over each security pillar of this framework in more detail with some real world examples:
+Let's go over each security pillar of this framework in more detail with some real-world examples:

 1) In the center of our framework lies the Configuration Manager (CM) platform.
 This CM platform should force domain users to authenticate into a controlled desired state Windows environment where GPOs (Group Policy Objects) are deployed.
 GPOs can be used for hardening, such as block macros and enforce a supported default web browser.
 Furthermore, CM should provide whitelisted software provisioning, software updates and a Windows patch management process.
-Your CM should also be able to report back with its compliancy status for all outstanding patches and its associated client asset such as a laptop or a VDI.
+Your CM should also be able to report back with its compliance status for all outstanding patches and its associated client assets such as a laptop or a VDI.

 2) The EPP (Endpoint Protection Platform), also known as the ATP (Advanced Threat Protection) security control, should detect and block malware and quarantine suspicious binaries.
 Approximately 94 percent of malware was delivered via e-mail.
 This makes a resilient EPP solution of vital importance.
-Endpoint protection should also be leveraged to investigate threats which have already landed within your client estate.
-Third party threat indicators, such as threat reports, can also be mapped based on alerts of certain known signatures or system behavior.
+Endpoint protection should also be leveraged to investigate threats that have already landed within your client estate.
+Third-party threat indicators, such as threat reports, can also be mapped based on alerts of certain known signatures or system behavior.
 Data from your SIEM (5) can be used to correlate and perform further security or forensic investigations.
 You can also decide to block system actions or software based on known exploitation paths (4).

 3) Approximately 60 percent of security breaches involved vulnerabilities for which a patch was available but not applied.
 A vulnerability management agent performs periodic scans on your assets.
 A vulnerability agent will scan installed software, Windows system settings (changes) and open ports which can make your client estate more vulnerable.
 A vulnerability scanner also measures your current Windows patch level.
 Next, your vulnerability tooling can categorize known vulnerability within your client estate based on Common Vulnerability Scoring System (CVSS) criticality and asset count.
 From time to time, your patch management process (1) did not cover all your assets or even failed.
 This means not all assets are provided with security patches which means Windows can get stuck at a certain patch level.
 This means remediation should be set out by the configuration management platform.
 This way we minimize our attack surface.

-Another example - let's say an employee installed a cracked version of a Adobe Photoshop on his asset which does not update anymore and even came with a *little surprise*.
+Another example - let's say an employee installed a cracked version of Adobe Photoshop on his asset which does not update anymore and even came with a *little surprise*.
 This means your Endpoint Protection (2) solution has to block and remove this Trojan.
 Lastly, deprecated software which no longer has security patches available (e.g. Microsoft Office 2010 and old versions of Adobe Reader) should be removed and block in with our next security control (4).
 Deprecated software can be prone to Remote Code Execution (RCE) or a privilege escalation vulnerability, which can undermine the next security control.

 4) An Endpoint Privilege Management agent plays a key role in maintaining the least privilege principle by removing (local) admin rights.
 The Endpoint Privilege agent enforces application control by creating whitelisted, blacklisted and gray-listed software combined with software versions.
 This way you can reduce your threat landscape by limiting the flavors of allowed software and block software from unknown sources.
-Let's take the follow example.
+Let's take the following example.
 A DLL or executable might be flagged in your EPP as a Potentially Unwanted Program (PUP).
 You can either break the application, together with its potential uninstall process by quarantining the flagged file(s), or force an application block and initiate an uninstall with your Endpoint Privilege Management platform.
 Lastly, the Endpoint Privilege agent should also prevent employees from disabling Windows security controls such as Windows Firewall, (User Account Control) and uninstall any of the listed security agents.

 5) Event logging should be forwarded to a centralized SIEM (Security Information and Event Management) monitoring system.
 This way suspicious behavior on client assets can be monitored.
 The SIEM can also fetch data from an IDS (Intrusion Detection System).
-The goal here is gain more visibility of the attackers behavior.
+The goal here is to gain more visibility of the attacker's behavior.
 Based on SIEM use-cases, alerts can be created and further action can be taken.
 This process is also known as threat hunting based on the "pyramid of pain" principle.
 Next, a blue team security analyst might use EPP (2) to block a binary or quarantine a client asset to prevent further lateral movement.
 Also, a blue team analyst can decide to further lower user privileges by changing policies in your endpoint privilege security control (4) or sharpen GPO policies (1).

 Client security control solutions